arhaamwanii/ProjectManger/Readme.md

                 - with the help of the index update the formData where you need to
         - map this array and show it to the user
         - it FUCKING WORKED
-    - but a delete button inside of the object map i.e be able
+    - get a delete button to delete that particuar object in the the formData
-    - make this button go away the value inside of the that had been cliked by i